 - Part Time

 A Town application and resume are required.
-To be considered for first review of potential candidates, applications must be received by 5:00 PM, on Friday, July 22, 2022.
 This position is open until filled.

 Animal Caretaker, On Call –